This article was last updated Sept. 16, 2022.

 - Switch from your current Part D prescription drug plan to a new Part D plan

-- Change from Original Medicare to Medicare Advantage or a Part D plan
+- Change from Original Medicare to Medicare Advantage

 - Drop your Medicare Advantage plan or Part D prescription drug plan and return to Original Medicare

 AEP technically applies to Medicare Advantage and Medicare prescription drug coverage.
-However, even if you’re enrolled in Medicare supplement or are interested in exploring other Medicare options, AEP is a good time to do that.
+However, even if you’re enrolled in Medicare Supplement or are interested in exploring other Medicare options, AEP is a good time to do that.

 Any changes you make during AEP will be effective on Jan.
 1 of the following year.